jaseknighter/semiconductor/README.md

 * enter the mod's `PMAP` menu, select a registered norns, and set one or more of the listed params to one of the macro controls
 * (optional) repeat the step above for a different registered norns to set params for multiple norns simultaneously

+### autosave semiconductor parameter maps
+in the `PARAMETERS>EDIT` menu, the `sc data` sub-menu provides controls to save macros settings as well as the parameters of the currently loaded script.

 #### changing the macro controls directly
-* the macro controls are found in the parameters menu (PARAMETERS>EDIT) at the bottom of the list of params (i.e. following whatever params the main script loads by default)
+* the macro controls are found in the parameters menu (`PARAMETERS>EDIT`) at the bottom of the list of params (i.e. following whatever params the main script loads by default)
 * since these macro controls are params, they can be midi mapped (e.g. to a 16n controller)

 #### xy controller
 you can change the macro controls directly from the mod menu: